Five things to do if you need support whilst studying at UEA:

 If you are a Research student you will still be eligible for support however the funding route for this may vary.
-Please contact Student Support Service to discuss further.
+Please contact Student Services to discuss further.

-5. UEA offers the opportunity to move into campus accommodation on Friday 20th September (before the main Home student Arrivals weekend).
-If you would like to avoid the peak time, and get settled in during a quieter time, please email email@example.com to indicate this preference by Friday 6th September 2019.
+5. UEA offers the opportunity to move into campus accommodation before the main Home student Arrivals weekend.
+If you would like to avoid the peak time, and get settled in during a quieter time, please email email@example.com to indicate this preference.